 To hear Indya Moore, the breakout star of Pose, speak in person is to see in real time why the future might truly be female.
 Moreover, hearing her talk about everything from gender variance and sci-fi, from that Ryan Murphy ball-focused show and the real-life world it’s based on, encourages one to compare her to equally eloquent Bronx-born women like AOC and Cardi B. The future may well be female but it might also belong to that oft-ignored New York City borough.
 This trio of outspoken women which now so publicly represent it have been using their platforms to uplift their communities and break down stereotypes about what it means to grow up north of Manhattan.

 Talking at the Sundance Film Festival as part of the Next Up Series with BuzzFeed’s Curly Velazquez, Moore was effortlessly inspiring.
-She walked us through her start in modeling and discussed at length how an encounter with House of Xtravaganza’s Jose Gutierrez not only opened her eyes to how trans women are seen even within the queer community but eventually led her to the audition process for Pose.
+They walked us through her start in modeling and discussed at length how an encounter with House of Xtravaganza’s Jose Gutierrez not only opened her eyes to how trans women are seen even within the queer community but eventually led her to the audition process for Pose.
 Moore first met Gutierrez, whose legendary work in the ballroom scene was first captured in the famed Paris is Burning documentary before he’d become one of the key voguing dancers alongside Madonna in the early 90s, on the set of the Bronx-set The Get Down.
-She had a brief role (“my 3 seconds of fame!” she joked) but it was her encounter with Gutierrez which left a more lasting mark.
+They had a brief role (“my 3 seconds of fame!” they joked) but it was her encounter with Gutierrez which left a more lasting mark.